 The MV Ronez is a self-pneumatic discharging vessel and was built in 1982 at Konstruktiebedrijf Van Aalst Koudekerk in Holland.
-She carries approx 950 tonne of cement from the United Kingdom and is regulated under UK flagstate.
+She carries approx 950 tonne of cement and is regulated under UK flagstate.
 She has 7 crew who all work a 6 hour shift, then rest for 6 hours.

 The cement and GGBS is transferred from the 500 tonne silo terminals in both Islands to the concrete and concrete products manufacturing facilities.

 |Flag||United Kingdom / Channel Island Management|

 |Built||1982, Scheepswerf van Goor Monnickendam BV, Monnickendam, Netherlands|